Thought Leadership Marketing for the Subject Matter Expert

 Thought Leadership Marketing Defined

 Thought leaders are individuals or firms recognized for their specialized expertise and their influence on the development of their discipline.
 They are both subject matter experts and influencers.
+They lead the thinking of their field of expertise.

 Thought Leadership vs. Content Marketing